dontshare017/Shirt_Perception/README.md

 - Depth pipeline: cropping (`crop_img.py`) -> normalization (`renormalization.py`) -> downsampling (`downsample.py`)
 Each script can be called independently (remember to change the input & output directory).
 Pipeline scripts are WIP to achieve integrate these steps.

-The model training script, `train_greyscale.py`, takes post-processed data and creates a data loader object, `RGBDDataset`, which is defined in `rgbd_dataset_greyscale`.
+The model training script with updated loss function is **'train_greyscale_updated_loss.py'** takes post-processed data and creates a data loader object, `RGBDDataset`, which is defined in `rgbd_dataset_greyscale`.
 Refer to this script for the specifics of model training.
-`batch_test.py` takes in a model weight and outputs its predictions on a directory of images.

-The model training script with updated loss function is 'train_greyscale_updated_loss.py' which does the same process as above mentioned 'train_greyscale.py' but with the updated custom loss function which consists of both the modified mse loss for distance and angle difference.
-This script takes configs2.json as the input file in which all the necessary paths are required to be changed in order for it to function.
+It contains the updated custom loss function which consists of both the modified mse loss for distance and angle difference.
+This script takes **configs2.json** as the input file in which all the necessary paths are required to be changed in order for it to function.

+**`model_training/batch_test_updated_loss.py`** takes in a model weight and outputs its predictions on a directory of images.
+It takes **configs_split2.json** file as an input for all the paths as well as has a variable **save_path** that needs to be modified inside the script to store the path for predictions